 We talk to Karen about about the fallout from the challenges the media faced during the 2016 U.S. election, the role of local journalism in democracy, and her own projects, including Taproot and Seen and Heard in Edmonton.

 We’re doing this interview at a crucial time for journalism.
-Considering the difficulties the media had during the 2016 U.S. election and the constant reminder that “this is not normal” and we’re in the post-truth age – is the role of the fact-checking journalist who holds elected representatives accountable more important than ever?
+Considering the difficulties the media had during the 2016 U.S. election.
+Is the role of the fact-checking journalist who holds elected representatives accountable more important than ever?

 It is more important than ever before to inform the public and provide the kind of scrutiny that helps democracy work.
 How to go about it in an effective way is a really big challenge in an environment where people believe things because they feel true regardless of whether they are demonstrably true.